Podcast Episode 75:

 - The foreclosure lawyer also probably writes a demand letter to you, the owner, indicating that they will commence action within a certain period of time if the mortgage is not brought into good standing.
 If you don’t respond, the foreclosure action will be started by way of a document known as a Statement of Claim.The lender will serve the document on you either personally or by substitutional service if they cannot locate you.
 There is then a waiting period before the lender can take the next step.
 This time is given to you to:

-- File a Statement of Defense if you think you have a defense to the foreclosure (very unlikely),
+- File a Statement of Defence if you think you have a defence to the foreclosure (very unlikely),

 - File a Demand of Notice if you just want to keep getting advised of the lender’s next steps in the court action or,

 - If you do nothing, the lender will get an appraisal of the property if they have not already done so and then make an official court application for a preliminary judge’s order.
 At this court application, they will advise the judge of the status of the mortgage, how much it is in arrears, the value of the property according to the appraisal.
 They will ask the judge to set a time within which you have to pay, known as the ‘redemption period.’
 For owners living in the property as their personal residence with some equity, there is a minimum six-month redemption period (the time within which the owner gets to bring the mortgage back into good standing).
 For investors who have little or no equity in the property, it could be as little as a one-day redemption period.

 - At the end of the redemption period, the lender can ask for various types of order/relief.
 Typically, the judge orders the property listed for sale with a realtor on terms that the judge thinks are reasonable.
 If there are no offers, or if the lender is unhappy with the offers, then the property might get transferred into the lender’s name.

 Other than discussed above and if none of those solutions/improvements work for you, then your input into that typical foreclosure might be as follows.